ifreddyrondon/bastion/README.md

 Name | Description
 ---- | -----------
 Logger | Logs the start and end of each request with the elapsed processing time.
 RequestID | Injects a request ID into the context of each request.
+If it is not found, it is created. (optionally) RequestIDHeaderName set the header name to look out the request id.
 Recovery | Gracefully absorb panics and returns a HTTP 500 (Internal Server Error) status if possible.
 By default log panic error and the request (check `RecoveryCallback` func to override it).
 InternalError | Intercept responses to verify if his status code is >= 500.
 If status is >= 500, it'll response with a [default error](#InternalErrMsg).
 It allows to response with the same error without disclosure internal information, also log real error (default callback implementation.
 Check `InternalErrCallback` func to override it).